(click any image to enlarge)

 NCL Players Club

-NCL has its own Player's Club.
-Details can be found on the NCL Player's Club page.
+Details can be found on the NCL Players Club page.
 NCL does not match status with any land-based casinos.
-When you travel for the first time, you start at NCL’s lowest “Lucky” tier and have all the benefits except that you don’t need to play to get complementary well drinks and you receive “stateroom goodies” of a chocolate tray.
+When you travel for the first time, you start at NCL’s lowest “Lucky” tier.
 Beyond that, points accrue much the same way they do at Caesars casinos: $5 coin-in slots or $10 video poker is one point.
 Points accrual for table games is based on play.
 If you earn 1,000 points you get $10 in free slot play, in $10 increments.
-When you get to 2,500 points or more, you can redeem the points for comps to defray on-ship expenses or port taxes.
+When you get to 2,500 points or more, you can redeem the points for comps to defray onboard expenses, or convert them to free play.

 Other Things To Know: